 Is Batu Caves worth visiting?
 For short, yes, absolutely!
 Batu Caves are definitely deserving to be on the travel list.
 With that, here goes my complete Batu Caves guide.

 I was young when I visited the Batu Caves.
-The idols resting on the insides and of course the enormous golden Lord Murugan statue on the entrance.
+The idols resting on the insides and of course the enormous golden Lord Murugan statue at the entrance.
 As a kid, I wasn’t very fond of history, and yet I have to say – I remember a lot about the Batu Caves.

 Batu Caves Guide: Is Batu Caves worth visiting?